18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Tips:

-- Check out Amoeba Music for rare vinyls
+- Visit Amoeba Music for vinyl heaven

 12. Waymo Robotaxi Ride